 Delsea Drive-In Theater | 2203 South Delsea Drive, Vineland

 Established in 1949, this theater sells tickets online only via the website.
 The cost is $11 per person and children under four years old are free.
-Tickets are sold for screens and not individual movies, so guests can even enjoy a double or triple feature.
+Tickets are sold per vehicle and not individual movies, so guests can even enjoy a double or triple feature.

 Demarest Farms | 244 Wierimus Avenue

 As interpreted by the Four Brothers, drive-in movie theaters are “a symbol of American lifestyle and persona” and that is 100% right.
-This theater, although a bit of a distance from Essex county, this drive-in theater will be hosting guests at its New York location.
+This theater is worth the drive from Essex County to enjoy the beautiful Hudson Valley scenery and vintage Americana touches on the property.
+Guests can even camp out at the drive-in for the ultimate sleepover.
 Tickets must be pre-purchased online to guarantee a spot.
 Guests arriving without a pre-purchased ticket can be added to a standby list, in case someone does not show up.
-Tickets cost $11 for adults and $6 for children six years old and under.
+Tickets cost $14 per passenger in addition to the driver’s ticket of $16.
 Orders for food can also be placed online on the website.
 Additionally, on-screen messages can be purchased for a small fee.
-A happy birthday, anniversary, or even proposal message can be written on the screen.
+A happy birthday, anniversary, or even a proposal message can be written on the screen.

 Hi-Way Drive-In Theatre | 10699 State Route 9W, Coxsackie, NY